pragsmike/PromptCritical/docs/RISKS.md

 - Maintain comprehensive integration tests for the `evaluate` -> `Failter` boundary.

 ### **Overall Risk Management Strategy**
-Our current v0.2 plan—implementing the `vary`, `evaluate`, and `select` commands—is designed to validate the core evolutionary loop.
-The modular Polylith architecture is our primary strategic tool for managing these risks, as it allows us to improve or swap out individual components (selection strategies, evaluation methods, storage backends) as the system matures.
+With the `v0.2` core evolutionary loop (`vary`, `evaluate`, and `select`) now complete, our risk management focus shifts from implementation to practical application.
+The modular Polylith architecture remains our primary strategic tool, as it allows us to improve or swap out individual components (selection policies, evaluation methods, storage backends) to address these risks as the system matures and is applied to more complex problems.